Lyapunov exponent

 where $\lambda$ is the Lyapunov exponent.

 The rate of separation can be different for different orientations of initial separation vector.
 Thus, there is a spectrum of Lyapunov exponents—equal in number to the dimensionality of the phase space.
 It is common to refer to the largest one as the maximal Lyapunov exponent (MLE), because it determines a notion of predictability for a dynamical system.
 A positive MLE is usually taken as an indication that the system is chaotic (provided some other conditions are met, e.g., phase space compactness).
+This is because for the MLE to be more than 0, the average derivative needs to be more than 1, since we find its logarithms.
+If the average derivatives are above 1, it means that the function grows exponentially, which makes it so that any small change between initial values increase from their original value, so the function is divergent.
+If it is less than 0, it means that the average derivative is less than 1, which means that the function is decreasing, which would make any changes in the initial values decrease over time, making the function convergent.
 Note that an arbitrary initial separation vector will typically contain some component in the direction associated with the MLE, and because of the exponential growth rate, the effect of the other exponents will diminish over time.

 The exponent is named after Aleksandr Lyapunov.

 Definition of the maximal Lyapunov exponent

 The maximal Lyapunov exponent can be defined as follows: